DingJunyao/mkdocs-open-in-new-tab/README.md

 - `add_icon:` (default: false)
     - If set to true, the plugin will add an icon next to external links.
+- `exclude_hosts` (list, default: empty)
+    - If the host of the link is included in the list, it will not be treated as an external link.

 ## Testing